Bleepsgr

-Bleepsgr (or Bleeps) is the pseudonym used by V.(M.) Kakouris, who is a Greek artist.
+Bleepsgr (or Bleeps) is the pseudonym used by Vlassios (M.) Kakouris, who is a Greek artist.
 He creates political street art, paintings and installations; he is associated with the artivism movement.
 Much of his street art is in Athens, but his paintings are also to be found in other parts of Greece, and more widely in Europe.

 History

 Bleeps was born in Peristeri district, which is located in the West Bank of Athens circa 1980 and he grew up in a low - mid class environment.
+Vlassios Kakouris aka Bleepsgr studied Dentistry in the University of Athens, having succeeded in the entry exams in 1996.

-Bleeps started creating street art while he was in Bristol, UK, between 2003 and 2005, where he became familiar with the local underground scene.
+Bleeps started creating street art while he was in Bristol, UK, between 2003 and 2005, where he studied painting in City of Bristol College, simultaneously becoming familiar with the local underground scene.

 Style and themes

 Most of Bleeps' street art projects derive elements from conceptual art, folk art and various past art movements, while the protagonists depicted are associated with Bleeps' interpretation of social life.

 His stated goal is to examine systemic figures such as religion, politics, monetary system and consumerism.